 - Buy a card from the market.
 The cost for any given card is in the bottom left corner.
 If it's an item, put the card at the bottom of your deck.
 If it's an artifact, immediately use its effect as if you played it, then put it in your discard pile.
 Either way, refill the market by moving all cards of that type towards the round tracker, then add a new card from its deck.

 - Send an explorer to a location by paying its travel cost.
 Typically this is done by discarding a card from your hand with the matching symbol, but there are other effects that accomplish this.
-Note that a plane symbol can be used in place of any other travel symbol, and any travel symbol be used for a boot symbol, and you can pay 2 coins to generate a plane symbol.
+Note that a plane symbol can be used in place of any other travel symbol, and any travel symbol can be used for a boot symbol, and you can pay 2 coins to generate a plane symbol.
 Also note that you cannot use a car for a boar and vice versa.

-- Send an explorer to a new middle (level 1) location by spending 3 compasses, or 6 compasses for a new top (level 2) location; if you do, you gain the resource or bonus pictured on the space, gain an idol (2 if it was on the top row), you reveal and apply the action and then reveal a guardian as well
+- Send an explorer to a level 1 location by spending 3 compasses, or 6 compasses for a level 2 location; if you do, you gain the resource or bonus pictured on the space, gain an idol (2 if it was on the top row), you reveal and apply the action and then reveal a guardian as well

 - Overcome a guardian, if you have an explorer on a space that contains one.
 Pay the resources and symbols on the guardian to claim it.
 This will be worth 5 points at the end of the game, prevents you from gaining Fear cards, and gives you another bonus that can be used once per game as a free action or travel symbol.